 Social impact investment is now subject to discussions all over the world, and people talk about social impact as the third axis.
 Usually when we make investments, we think of two axes, risk and return.
 Risk means that even if you invest money, there may be no return.
 Return means the money you invested grows, and financially there is a return.
 In addition to these two axes, to take social impact into consideration is the current discussion point.
 Today we have three speakers who are engaging in different businesses.
 By listening to their presentation, you will be able to understand that there are different models.
 I would like to invite the first speaker, Ms. Suzuki, to talk about how she perceives social investment.
 (Slide 7 - 19)

-Ms. Suzuki/ I am Suzuki from Asian Community Trust known as ACT.
+Suzuki/ I am Suzuki from Asian Community Trust known as ACT.
 We perceive Asia countries as one community and we give trust to that.
-We are the first fundraising type charitable trust in Japan and in November next year we are commemorating the 40th anniversary.
-Through a trust fund from individuals and private companies we provide funding.
-Recent characteristic is that an increasing number of donors feel that the connection between Japan and Asian countries is very important.
-Currently there are seven countries altogether including Japan which are supporting.
+We are the first fundraising type charitable trust in Japan and in November next year we will be commemorating our 40th anniversary.
+Through a trust fund from individuals and private companies, we provide funding.
+A recent characteristic is that an increasing number of donors feel that the connection between Japan and Asian countries is very important.
+Currently, seven countries including Japan are being supported.
 (Slide 2 - 3)

-As for the structure, our operation body, ACT, accepts project proposals and then provides grants.
+Regarding structure, our operation body, ACT, accepts project proposals and then provides grants.
 Our targets are local organizations, educational institutions and sometimes the government.
 They are the actors and our partners.
-Our area of focus is a wide range from education, medical and health care, promotion of local culture, academic research, and to many other fields.
-The strength of ACT is that local nongovernment organizations are the actual operators.
+Our area of focus is a wide range from education, medical and health care, promotion of local culture, academic research, and many other fields.
+The strength of ACT is that local non-governmental organizations are the actual operators.
 Since we have forty years of experiences, we have networks with a lot of countries.
-And by donating more than ten million Japanese yen, donors can create a Special Fund which will be established within one to two months.
+By donating more than ten million Japanese yen, donors can create a Special Fund which will be established within one to two months.
 There is no complicated procedure and so this is also our strength.
 Donors can enjoy tax incentives under the Japanese law.
-When we hold a reflection meeting inviting our partners from Asian countries, we hadheard various suggestions from local partners that we needed such kinds of support as South-South cooperation, utilization of information technologies, social enterprises, BOP (Base of the Pyramid) business, training of champion leaders.
-We are also supporting projects which are beneficial to persons with disabilities.
+When we hold a reflection meeting inviting our partners from Asian countries, we had various suggestions from local partners that we needed such kinds of support as South-South cooperation, utilization of information technologies, social enterprises, BOP (Base of the Pyramid) business, training of champion leaders.
+We are also supporting projects that are beneficial to persons with disabilities.
 As one example, I would like to introduce you a three-year project in Pursat Province of Cambodia.
 We have created an inclusion classroom in a local school and made it possible for children with disabilities to study together with other children.
-For that, we made ramps, trained teachers, and introduced the children to a rehabilitation center so that they can receive rehabilitation regularly.
+For that, we made ramps, trained teachers, and introduced the children to a rehabilitation center so that they can regularly receive rehabilitation.
 It was a holistic approach.
-The average amount of the grant subsidy was about two million Japanese yen per year and we provided the granted this subsidy to a local nongovernmental organization.
+The average amount of the grant was about two million Japanese yen per year and we provided the grant to a local non-governmental organization.
 (Slide 4 – 12)